خانه آیلتس آرین : آموزش اصطلاحات و جملات پرکاربرد زبان انگلیسی درهنگام ورود و تسویه حساب هتل

 Display this parking pass in your window to show that you are a hotel guest.

-pay-per-view movie
+pay-per-view movie noun

 extra charge for movies and special television features